Elegant-Geek/Ruby_Revisited/README.txt

 Low rank # means you want the song ranked higher on the playlist.
 High rank # means you want the song ranked lower on the playlist.

-TO TEST ALL PROGRAM SPEC FILES: rspec (not "rspec .")